 AB 1522 (Gonzalez, D-San Diego) Paid Sick Days

 AB 1522 requires employers to provide any employee who has worked in California for 30 days with paid sick days for the employee's own illness or that of a family member.
-AB 1522 awaits action on the Senate floor.
+AB 1522 was signed by Gov. Brown.

 SB 1168 (Pavley, D-Agoura Hills) Groundwater Management

-AB 1739 and SB 1168 rush to deal with groundwater management by upending long-standing water rights during the crisis of the current drought.
+AB 1739, SB 1168 and SB 1319 rush to deal with groundwater management by casting a cloud over water rights during the crisis of the current drought.
 Appropriate protection of groundwater resources for future generations must be carefully thought out, not hurried through a legislative process to meet arbitrary deadlines.
 AB 1739 passed the Senate 26-11 and the Assembly 47-28; SB 1168 passed the Assembly 47-27 and the Senate 25-10; and SB 1319 passed the Assembly 48-26 and the Senate 24-10.